Nonlinear $q$-voter model involving nonconformity on networks: Result and Discussion

-For the model with independent voters, the general solution of potential $V$ is:
+For the model with anticonformity, the general solution for the potential \(V\) is given by:

-The plot of Eq.~\eqref{eq:Eq26} can be seen in Fig.~\ref{fig:Fig6_pot_anti}.
-For all values of $q$, the potential $V$ has two stable states for $p < p_c$ and monostable for $p > p_c$, indicating the model undergoes a continuous phase transition.
-This potential also confirms the time evolution of the fraction opinion $k$ in the previous section (see Fig.~\ref{fig:Fig4}).
+The plot of Eq.~\eqref{eq:Eq26} for \( q = 3 \) (top panels) and \( q = 7 \) (bottom panels), with typical values of \( p \) and \( s = 1/2 \), is shown in Fig.~\ref{fig:pot_anti}.
+For both \( q = 3 \) and \( q = 7 \), the potential \( V \) exhibits two stable states at \( k \neq 1/2 \) for \( p < p_c \), transitioning to a monostable state for \( p > p_c \).
+This behavior indicates that the model undergoes a continuous phase transition for both values of \( q \).
+The critical points are \( p_c = 1/2 \) for \( q = 3 \) and \( p_c = 3/5 \) for \( q = 7 \).
+This potential behavior aligns with the time evolution of the fraction of opinion \( k \) observed in the previous section (see Fig.~\ref{fig:tim_evol_indep}).